Taxes and discounts calculated in checkout.

 Wendy Jo has been enjoying this new quilting process and is coming up with all sorts of creative ideas!
 She indicated that the large cherry block will be used to make a handy storage bag for her Cherry Pitter appliance, which has a lot of pieces that need contained.
 The blue background is made from fabric she already had on hand and will add a wonderful touch to the Farm Girl Vintage themed quilt.

 Wendy loves leaves, especially fabric with leaves on them.
 And, after everyone saw her fall leaf block we all were inspired to make one to match.
 Notice the word "leaves" in her center square?
 Such a cute fussy cut!

 Wendalyn is our inventory organizer and I should have taken a picture of her notes for how she meticulously selected and placed her block pieces.
 It's no wonder she is the shop organizer!
 Her block turned out beautifully and looks like an old-fashioned patchwork quilt.
 We love having her be a part of this Farm Girl Vintage sew along, too!

 What about you!?
 What colors have you put together this month for your Farm Girl Vintage blocks?
 Let us know and feel free to post pictures in the comments below.
 Or join us on the Facebook group to share and enjoy more Featherweight Fellowship online!

 Until next month's Featherweight Farm Girl Vintage Quilt Sew Along...

-NOTE: We will continue sewing three blocks per month until we finish at the end of 2019.
-Thus, on August 29th, 2019, we will feature Block 36 Simple Star, Block 37 Spring Star, and Block 38 Summer Star.
-Pace yourself and maybe do one block a week, then check back in next month, knowing we've been working on these together!
+NOTE: We will continue sewing three blocks until we finish the Farm Girl Vintage Sew Along.
+Thus, we will feature Block 36 Simple Star, Block 37 Spring Star, and Block 38 Summer Star next.
+Pace yourself knowing we've been working on these together!